 I'm going to let you in on the secret...

-What if I told you there's a proven strategy for blowing past the Harvard Medical School requirements which will put you ahead of the competition and immediately on the radar of the admissions committee!
+There's a proven strategy for blowing past the Harvard Medical School requirements which will put you ahead of the competition and on the radar of the admissions committee!

-Have you ever wondered why some applicants seem to get all the offers of admission while others hope to get just one medical school acceptance?
+Have you ever wondered why some applicants seem to get all the acceptances while others hope to get just one medical school acceptance?

 It all boils down to their strategy of preparing themselves to be the ideal candidate a medical school needs and wants to admit.